Facebook Pixel Car Photography: 18 Tips for Breathtaking Images (+ Examples)

 Tips for gorgeous car photography

 There’s something undeniably magical about cars.
-The sleek curves, the gleaming paint jobs, the raw power under the hood, not to mention the amazing features and utility; it’s no wonder that so many folks are passionate about – or even obsessed with – automobiles.
+The sleek curves, the gleaming paint jobs, the raw power under the hood, not to mention the amazing features and utility – it’s no wonder that so many folks are passionate about owning, driving, and, yes, photographing automobiles.

-But for car photographers, the situation is a little more complex.
+But as a professional car photographer, I’m afraid to say that the situation is a little more complex.
 Automotive photography is exhilarating, but it also comes with a host of challenges: Cars are reflective, they’re fast-moving, and they can easily blend in with both urban and rural backdrops.
+To get great photos of cars, you have to do a whole lot more than just pointing the camera and pressing the shutter.
+Car photography takes real dedication and know-how (plus lots and lots of practice).

 • How to capture breathtaking images of moving cars